 Lighting the Way

-Council resolved to transition to light-emitting diode (LED) street lighting in Queenscliff and Point Lonsdale at its Ordinary Meeting on Thursday 26 October 2017.
+Council resolved to transition to LED street lighting in Queenscliff and Point Lonsdale at its Ordinary Meeting on Thursday 26 October 2017.
 The contract for the works was awarded to Powercor following a thorough quotation and selection process.

 The decision to transition to LED street lighting is both financially and environmentally sound.
 Street lighting is the single largest contributor to electricity use within the Borough of Queenscliffe, generating 206 tonnes of carbon dioxide equivalent in 2016-17.
 LED technology produces up to 75% less carbon emissions than the mercury vapour lights currently used.

 Council pays all operating costs for 325 street lights in the Borough of Queenscliffe, and a further 117 lights, located on declared highways and maintained by VicRoads, are managed in a joint arrangement between Council and VicRoads.